 The most important task of Laka is to make information on nuclear energy accessible (read also the introduction about 'us').
 The Laka documentation centre consists of several parts.
 The most important part, especially on the Netherlands, is the clipping archive: articles from newspapers, and magazines which are subdivided in around 600 subjects.
 We estimate the number on 450,567 articles!
-On this website, however, there is not much of it to find again.
-Much comprehensive is also the library with thousands of books.
+On this website, however, there is not much of it to find.
+Much comprehensive is the library with thousands of books.
 Besides there is a section with magazines (around 600 different titles) and the collections with posters and videos, and an audio collection.

 Books

-The Laka library consists of about 8,500 books.
+The Laka library consists of about 8,000 books.
 Varying from scientific technical literature to pamflet-like brochures it is an enormous amount of literature that gives insight in the rise and fall of this technology.

 Special books